Jetendar-maheshwari/Document-Library-Application/README.md

 # Document Library Applicatoion

-A Web application developed in ASP.Net, C# and REACT using Visual Studio and .NET for efficiently managing attachments.
+A Web application developed in ASP.Net, C# and React using Visual Studio and .NET for efficiently managing attachments.

 # How to Run the Application